Cal-Fang/DXY-Medicine-Info-Project/README.txt

             generate temp.txt, which consist of "url + China Approved Drug Names (CADN) + Factories + Trade Name".
             Information acquired through this function is insignificant.
 So there is no anti-spider program.
         b. step1()
-            generate temp2.txt，which consist of "CADN + Trade Name + Ingredient + Use"。
+            generate temp2.txt，which consist of "CADN + Trade Name + Ingredient + Use".
             Since there are some specific information acquired through this function, although I used proxy IPs and random User-Agent and slowed down the speed.
 It still got blocked sometimes.
 When running into such block, it will report error like:

                                       Traceback (most recent call last):